16.12.09

 A stock and bond asset mix determines variation of returns only if you focus on beta.
 It's easy to debunk the asset allocation "axiom".
 If you encounter any "consultant" claiming that asset allocation accounts for over 90% of returns, don't walk away, run.
 Risk averse people invest in alpha.
 The true determinant of superior risk-adjusted returns is investment SKILL not percentages in UNSKILLED asset classes.
 It's the manager mix NOT the asset allocation.
-Check out the dire funded status of DB and DC pensions that gambled on betas due to incompetent advisors and conventional "wisdom".
+Check out the dire funded status of DB and DC pensions that gambled on betas due to conventional "wisdom".

 It was a GREAT decade for the S&P. No beta for "passive" index funds but every day offered an opportunity set of fluctuating securities to capture alpha.
 It was an even better quarter century for the Nikkei.
 No beta since 1984 but vast alpha was generated from security selection and market timing by those with talent.
 Some "experts" say investors ought to have more in risky assets due to higher "expected" returns.
 Instead people would be wise to focus on 100% in skill.
 For those with liabilities to fund, intolerance of volatility or dislike of deep drawdowns, alpha is the prudent investment.
 Can't beat beta?
 Forget about beta.